mojaloop/auth-service/docs/README.md

 Documentation for the auth service
 ## Database

+The following Figure depicts the Entity Relationship Diagram of the `Consents` table for the authorization service.

 ![The database Schema](ErDiagram.png?raw=true "Schema")

 The following table depicts the types of each attribute in our table, algonside their constraints: